First Aid

 (n) "workplace first aid risk assessment" means a process used to determine the risk level in a workplace as it relates to the provision of workplace first aid services, first aid kits and supplies.

-(2) For the purposes of this Part, an organization or person is approved to provide first aid courses if the organization or person is
+(2) For the purposes of this Part, an organization or person is approved to provide first aid training if the organization or person provides the training in accordance with the requirements set out in CSA Standard Z1210-17 , "First Aid Training for the Workplace - Curriculum and Quality Management for Training Agencies".

 Section 9.3 Employer responsibilities